bytesontherocks/AQS-X01/README.md

 Notes:  Winsen MHZ19C and Bosch BME680 in process to be tested.

+###### Notes about NDIR CO2 and TVOC sensors:

 For occupancy indication an NDIR based sensor is more reliable.
 A TVOC based sensor can give an idea about air quality if, a part of CO2 we are concern about other gases (e.g. cleaning products) that can be a plus depending on the application you want to cover.

+Both sensors are ABC calibrated (https://www.co2meter.com/blogs/news/7512282-co2-sensor-calibration-what-you-need-to-know), so they need to be exposed to fresh air conditions every day.
+For the SGP30 the base is saved to non-volatile every 24h.

 ### Wifi